testillano/h2agent/README.md

 - recvseq: sequence id number increased for every mock reception (starts on *1* when the *h2agent* is started).

-- var.`<id>`: general purpose variable (accessible within transformation chain).
+- var.`<id>`: general purpose variable (readable at transformation chain, provision-level scope).
 Cannot refer json objects.
 This source variable identifier **admits variables substitution**.

-- globalVar.`<id>`: general purpose global variable (readable from any provision).
+- globalVar.`<id>`: general purpose global variable (readable from anywhere, process-level scope).
 Cannot refer json objects.
 This source variable identifier **admits variables substitution**.
 Global variables are useful to store dynamic information to be used in a different provision instance.
 For example you could split a request `URI` in the form `/update/<id>/<timestamp>` and store a variable with the name `<id>` and value `<timestamp>`.
 That variable could be queried later just providing `<id>` which is probably enough in such context.
 Thus, we could parse other provisions (access to events addressed with dynamic elements), simulate advanced behaviors, or just parse mock invariant globals over configured provisions (although this seems to be less efficient than hard-coding them, it is true that it drives provisions adaptation "on the fly" if you update such globals when needed).

 - value.`<value>`: free string value.
 Even convertible types are allowed, for example: integer string, unsigned integer string, float number string, boolean string (true if non-empty string), will be converted to the target type.
 Empty value is allowed, for example, to set an empty string, just type: `"value."`.
 This source value **admits variables substitution**.
 Also, special characters are allowed ('\n', '\t', etc.).